Rationale and impact

 The qualitative and quantitative evidence identified 4 aspects of healthcare that were important to children and young people but which were not covered in other evidence reviews.
 These were food, pain-related anxiety, staff uniforms and healthcare clothing, and religious, cultural and spiritual support.
 Based on their expertise and experience, the committee made additional recommendations on these topics.
 The committee agreed that the recommendations on religious support related to maintaining usual activities, and therefore they placed this recommendation in that section of the guideline.

-As there was limited quantitative evidence on the elements of healthcare that matter most to babies, children and young people to create a positive experience of healthcare, the committee made research recommendation 3.
+As there was limited quantitative evidence on the elements of healthcare that matter most to babies, children and young people to create a positive experience of healthcare, the committee made a recommendation for research on improving healthcare experience.

 How the recommendations might affect practice